 Other: Practical: Students practice and apply learned material through a variety of interactive activities, including peer review of writing assignments.
-Group work: Students actively participate in pairs and/or groups to complete classroom exercises.
-Peer review: Students review and critique each other's writing.
-Practical: Students practice and apply learned material through a variety of interactive reading and writing exercises.

 5. Methods of Evaluation: Describe the general types of evaluations for this course and provide at least two, specific examples.